-Budtender safety in Canada is a real concern for dispensary staff.
-With over 2600 cannabis retail stores nationwide, that is a lot of frontline workers.
+Budtender safety in Canada has become a serious, national concern for dispensary staff since legalization.
+Over 3,200 cannabis retail stores nationwide make for a lot of frontline workers.

-Customer-facing jobs draw a certain personality type.
-Not only do these roles require you to be on when you’re feeling off, but they force you to navigate a variety of situations with patrons that range from sexist, racist, uncomfortable, and in some cases, full-on dangerous and life-threatening.
+Customer-facing jobs require a certain personality type.
+You have to be on even when you’re feeling off, for one.
+They also force you to navigate a variety of situations with patrons that range from sexist, racist, uncomfortable, and in some cases, full-on dangerous and life-threatening.

-The old adage suggests that the customer’s always right, but where’s the line?
+The old adage insists that “the customer’s always right,” but where’s the line?
 A racial slur, a physical assault, a death threat?
 For some budtenders in Canada, these situations are far too common, and safety at work is a growing concern across the nation.